 A proverb contains a lesson or meaning that is consistent.
 A saying is something that is often said in spoken language.
 Sayings and proverbs are very similar; in practice, the words are interchangeable.
 The definition of Aphorism: ‘a pithy observation which contains a general truth.’

 What is the difference between a proverb and a platitude?

-A platitude is a proverb that has been said so often that it is no longer interesting or thoughtful.
+A proverb repeated so often that it is no longer interesting or thoughtful is a platitude.